marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 And after that full table (under the HTML template) with all invited listeners.
  <sub>(Donald Duck included, where "Donald" is name  and "Duck" is phone)</sub>

-In fact - page should be visible just for adminstrators.
+In fact - page should be visible just for administrators.

 Looks like that there is just one protection-layer: GET / "parameter"-string from user's browser.